Kyler-RL/SCMM/README.md

 + [ArXiv Preprint](https://arxiv.org/abs/2408.09186)

 # Overview
 This paper proposes a novel **S**oft **C**ontrastive **M**asked **M**odeling (**SCMM**) framework to tackle the critical challenge of cross-corpus generalization in the field of EEG-based emotion recognition.
-Unlike traditional contrastive learning-based models, CLSCMM integrates soft contrastive learning with a hybrid masking strategy to effectively capture the "short-term continuity" characteristics inherent in human emotions and produce stable and generalizable EEG representations.
+Unlike traditional contrastive learning-based models, SCMM integrates soft contrastive learning with a hybrid masking strategy to effectively capture the "short-term continuity" characteristics inherent in human emotions and produce stable and generalizable EEG representations.
 Additionally, a similarity-aware aggregator is introduced to fuse complementary information from semantically related samples, thereby enhancing the fine-grained feature representation capability of the model.
 Extensive experimental results on three well-known datasets (SEED, SEED-IV, and DEAP) demonstrate that SCMM consistently achieves state-of-the-art (SOTA) performance in cross-corpus EEG-based emotion recognition tasks under both same-class and different-class conditions.
 In summary, the main contributions of SCMM are outlined as follows:
 + We propose a novel SCMM framework to address three key challenges (insufficient generalization capability, modeling strategy limitation, and ignorance of emotional continuity) in cross-corpus EEG-based emotion recognition.
 + Inspired by the nature of emotions, we introduce a soft weighting mechanism that assigns similarity scores to sample pairs to capture the similarity relationships between different samples.
 As a result, better feature representations of EEG signals are learned in a self-supervised manner.
 + We develop a new hybrid masking strategy to generate diverse masked samples by considering both channel and feature relationships, which is essential for enhancing contrastive learning.
 In addition, we introduce a similarity-aware aggregator to fuse complementary information from semantically related samples, enabling fine-grained feature learning and improving the model's overall capability.